bengfarrell/benfarrell-blog/content/blog/2026-03-23-year-of-ai-coding.md

 I remember this because I started using complex models that cost like twice the tokens for using them.
 I just did this for everything because I was supposed to be "exploring" anyway and my company was footing the bill.

-So, a month ago, the worst thing happened: our corporate subscription to Augment lost Opus 4.6.
+So, a month ago, the worst thing happened: our corporate subscription to Augment lost one of the more advanced models (I think it was Opus 4.6).
 By this time, these tools were so ingrained into my workflow, I was barely actually writing code anymore.
 Losing this model meant AI was only medium smart now, and I was back to circular arguments again to get the more complex stuff done.